asongulol/cryptocurrencies/README.md

 - sklearn
 - pandas
 - plotly express
-- Jupyter notebook

-The Jupyter notebook file is __crypto_currency_challenge.ipynb__ which can be found in this repository.
+Jupyter notebook was used and the file containing the analysis is __crypto_currency_challenge.ipynb__ which can be found in this repository.